chippyash/Monad/README.md

 [![Test Coverage](https://codeclimate.com/github/chippyash/Monad/badges/coverage.svg)](https://codeclimate.com/github/chippyash/Monad/coverage)
 [![Code Climate](https://codeclimate.com/github/chippyash/Monad/badges/gpa.svg)](https://codeclimate.com/github/chippyash/Monad)

+Please note: Travis and/or Composer are having issues at the current time.
+See [here](https://github.com/composer/composer/issues/6342).
+Build status will resume to normal when the issues are fixed.

 The above badges represent the current development branch.
 As a rule, I don't push to GitHub unless tests, coverage and usability are acceptable.
 This may not be true for short periods of time; on holiday, need code for some other downstream